Kalaniopu‘u Swimming Pool

 Midkiff Learning Center: Named after Frank Elbert Midkiff, President of Kamehameha Schools from 1923 to 1934, this Learning Center provides resources, staff, and facilities to support world-class teaching and learning.
 The learning center houses the library, which includes the Hawai‘i/Pacific Collection, Kamehameha Schools Archives, Student Production Center, Video Production Studio, and the student publications Ka Na‘i Aupuni (the yearbook) and Ka Mō‘ī (the school newspaper).

 ʻAkahi: The ʻAkahi Dining Hall is a place where students and kumu can build pilina over nutritious and ‘ono food.
-In addition to daily specials, a variety of buffet options-- including make-your-own bars for salad, saimin, sandwiches and yogurt--are available.
+In addition to daily specials, a variety of buffet options are available including make-your-own bars for salad, saimin, sandwiches and yogurt.
 Check out the weekly lunch menu here.

 Ka‘ahumanu: Located just above Pākī on upper campus, this fitness center has cardio machines, free weights, and an open studio space for group aerobic classes.

-Ke‘elikōlani Performing Arts Building: Housing a dance studio, choral room, band & orchestra rooms, theatre stages, and an auditorium.
+Ke‘elikōlani: Performing arts building which houses a dance studio, choral room, band & orchestra rooms, theatre stages, and an auditorium.

 Pākī: Named after Princess Pauahi's father, Abner Pakī, this 3-story building hosts the majority of our 9th and 10th grade classrooms.

-Kapoukahi: This building provides the space and tools for students to prototype, build, and create.
+Kapoukahi: This technology building provides the space and tools for students to prototype, build, and create.

 Kalaniopu‘u Swimming Pool: an olympic-sized pool available to all Kapālama students for P.E. programs and sports like Water Polo and Swimming.